tmohme/gradle-elm-plugin/README.md

 By using dedicated classes/objects, at least Kotlin build script users get the advantage of editor-support for auto-completion.
 Also it is impossible to specify an unsupported version for download.

+For the download there's a connect timeout of 10s and a read timeout of 30s.

 ### Groovy example:
 ```groovy
 elm {